Financially reviewed by Patrick Flood, CFA.

 But the “E” piece specifically presents a not-so-straightforward challenge for the FIRE folks.
 It should appear obvious that, as indicated above, as we extend the retirement period, the SWR must necessarily drop.
 This is because as the time period increases, so too does the number of consistent annual withdrawals from the portfolio that do not get replenished, and the portfolio must survive longer.
 Longer retirements also amplify sequence risk, for better or for worse.

 It’s not all bad news, though; remember that sequence risk can also have an upside.
 It’s just that we have to prepare for the downside.
 Hope for the best but prepare for the worst.
+The risks of choosing a retirement withdrawal rate estimate are asymmetrical.
+The consequences of outliving your retirement savings are far greater than those of accidentally saving too much.
 These points illustrate the importance of always having an emergency fund so that you don’t have to tap the portfolio for expenses during severe market downturns.

 I noted above that a decent rule of thumb is to drop the withdrawal rate by half a percent for every additional 10 years of retirement.
 That is, if one plans to use a 4% SWR when retiring at 60, they might want to use 3.5% if retiring 10 years earlier at 50.
 Bengen himself showed in his follow-up paper in 1996 that a 45-year retirement had a SWR of 3.5%.
 Here’s that illustration adapted by Kitces: